How to Do Payroll in South Carolina: Everything Employers Need to Know

 Minimum Pay Frequency

 In South Carolina, there are no regulations specifying mandatory paydays.
-Private employers have the right to decide when and how frequently to pay employees.
+Private employers can choose pay frequency; most choose biweekly or semimonthly.
 State government employees must be paid semimonthly (two times per month).
-Though there are no regulations regarding paydays for private employers, most choose biweekly or semimonthly.
-Federal law just requires you’re consistent.
+Federal law just requires you to be consistent.

-Employers with five or more employees are required to give written notice at the time of hire that includes wages to be paid, expected hours of work, and the time and place of payment (whether the payments will be made via cash, direct deposit, or check).
+Employers with five or more employees must provide written notice upon hiring that detail wages to be paid, expected hours of work, and the time and place of payment (whether the payments will be made via cash, direct deposit, or check).

 Paycheck Deduction Rules